 Nesting lists within lists can introduce complexity.
 The tree is a fundamental data abstraction that imposes regularity on how hierarchical values are structured and manipulated.

-A tree has a root value and a sequence of branches.
+A tree has a root label and a sequence of branches.
 Each branch of a tree is a tree.
 A tree with no branches is called a leaf.
 Any tree contained within a tree is called a sub-tree of that tree (such as a branch of a branch).
-The root value of a sub-tree of a tree is called a node (or node value) in that tree.
+The root of each sub-tree of a tree is called a node in that tree.

-The data abstraction for a tree consists of the constructor tree and the selectors root and branches.
+The data abstraction for a tree consists of the constructor tree and the selectors label and branches.
 We begin with a simplified version.

 >>> def branches(tree): return tree[1:]

-A tree is well-formed only if it has a root value and all branches are also trees.
+A tree is well-formed only if it has a root label and all branches are also trees.
 The is_tree function is applied in the tree constructor to verify that all branches are well-formed.

 >>> def is_tree(tree): if type(tree) != list or len(tree) < 1: return False for branch in branches(tree): if not is_tree(branch): return False return True